rgrumaz/rgrumaz-portfolio/README-EN.md

   - Knowledge in creating and managing merge requests as well as resolving conflicts

 - **Future goals:**
-  - Further development in backend development, combined with initial experience in frontend development
+  - Further growth in backend development, complemented by gaining initial experience in frontend development
-  - Broader understanding of various technologies and their practical application
+  - A broader understanding of diverse technologies and their practical applications

 - **Personal qualities:**
   - Team-oriented and communicative